mangpo/greenthumb/documentations/add-more-instructions.md

 #### 5. Additional Changes for Superoptimizer

-In `llvm-demo-machine.rkt`, we need to modify the following.
+Once we have a simulator working properly, we need to modify a few more functions in `llvm-demo-machine.rkt` to enable a superoptimizer.

 ##### `classes`
 We must categorize the new instruction according to its arguments' type.
 Search for `(set! classes ...)`. `classes` is a vector of lists of opcodes.
 Each list of opcodes contains opcodes that have the same arguments' types.
 For example, `or xor add ...` are in the same list (class) because they take two arguments that are variables.
 To support `mul`, we put `mul` in the same class with `or xor add ...`.
 If the new instruction does not belong to any existing group, we have to create a new group for it.